TolikPylypchuk/Matchmaker/README.md

  - Like in `switch` the patterns are tried out sequentially.
 This means that the `Any` pattern should always come last.

+The release C# 8.0 included a new way to write switch expressions which yield a value.
+While this drastically reduced the need for external libraries like this one for pattern matching, the language itself includes only the simplest patterns.
+This library lets the user define arbitrary patterns, which makes this library more powerful than the switch expressions.

 ## More Info